Amity Gaige: Career

-Her fourth novel, Sea Wife, was published in 2020 (Knopf).
+In 2020, Gaige's fourth novel, Sea Wife, was published.
 The novel was selected as a Group Text pick by Elisabeth Egan of The New York Times, who wrote in her review, "Gaige tows you to tragedy with the graceful crawl of a poet and the motorboat intensity of a suspense author.
 And yet, when you find yourself at the deep end of this book, gasping for breath, you will still be shocked by what you find at the bottom."
-The maritime metaphors continued in a People Magazine review, which selected Sea Wife as Book of the Week, stating "Gaige's razor-sharp novel is wise to marital and broader politics.
+People selected Sea Wife as a Book of the Week.
+They wrote, "Gaige's razor-sharp novel is wise to marital and broader politics.
 But it's also such gripping escapism that it feels like a lifeboat."
-In an interview with Susan Choi in The Millions, Gaige talked about the research involved in writing a book set at sea, "It's possible that the tension the reader feels in reading Sea Wife runs parallel to the tension of the author trying to write it.
+In an interview with Susan Choi in The Millions, Gaige talked about the research involved in writing a book set at sea: "It's possible that the tension the reader feels in reading Sea Wife runs parallel to the tension of the author trying to write it.
 Maybe I've bought into a kind of Stanislavskian theory of needing the stakes of my writing to be as high as those of my characters.
 The process was not without casualty."

-Gaige's fifth novel, Heartwood (Simon & Schuster, 2025; ISBN 978-1-6680-6360-6) was published by Simon & Schuster in April 2025.
-Heartwood was selected by Jenna Bush Hager of The Today Show as her "Read With Jenna" book club selection for April 2025.
-Heartwood received positive reviews in The Washington Post, the Wall Street Journal, and Boston.com.
+Gaige's fifth novel, Heartwood, was published in 2025.
+Heartwood was selected by Jenna Bush Hager of the Today with Jenna & Friends as her "Read With Jenna" book club selection for April 2025.
+The novel received positive reviews in The Washington Post, the Wall Street Journal, and Boston.com.